reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 This works just as the socket server.
 We create a server.
 It takes in a callback and we answer the callback.

-Lets try sending multible requests at the same time.
+Lets try sending multiple requests at the same time.
 Todo that we use [ab](http://httpd.apache.org/docs/2.2/programs/ab.html).

 We still have our HTTP server running.
 Open up a terminal window and execute the following function

 	ab -n 100 -c 100 http://127.0.0.1:7000/

 >Note: There are two things I like to point out to you.
 >1.
-You need to use `127.0.0.1` instead of `localhost`, this is some localhost proplem.
+You need to use `127.0.0.1` instead of `localhost`, this is some localhost problem.
 >2.
 It is very important to have the `/` at the end.
 If you don't the `ab` command won't work.

 `-n 100` means that we will send 100 requests and `-c 100` means that they will be sent at the same time (parallel).
 And `http://127.0.0.1:7000` means that all the requests will be sent to localhost port 7000.
 The terminal window should show you this message.